-Identifying tail rot can become tricky especially when your bearded dragon has dark-colored skin.
-Aside from a change in color especially at the tip of the tail (dark brown, black), look for signs of dehydration.
+Identifying tail rot can become tricky, especially when your bearded dragon has dark-colored skin.
+Aside from a color change, especially at the tip of the tail (dark brown, black), look for signs of dehydration.
 A part of the tail that is really dry and has an unusual color are signs of tail rot.
-Look for flaky, brittle, or coarse textures on the affected parts of your beardie’s tail or even a stiff tail that may have a slight bend.
+Look for flaky, brittle, or coarse textures on the affected parts of your beardie’s tail or even a stiff tail that may slightly bend.

 Sometimes, shedding can be mistaken for tail rot and vice versa.
 Take note that a healthy tail that is shedding will still be pliable and flexible.
 It will correct itself and straighten out after movement unlike one affected by tail rot which may become stiff or bent.
 If the rest of your beardie’s skin is flaking off or seems dry, then it may just be shedding.
 Provide proper hydration for your pet at all times to aid in shedding.